pmelchior/usrp-sciprog/bios/organizers.md

 include playing piano, choral music, and sports involving running, balls, or flying discs.

-Peter Melchior got his PhD from Heidelberg University (Germany) in 2010, was a CCAPP Fellow at the Ohio State University from 2011 - 2015, and came to Princeton in the fall of 2015.
+Peter Melchior got his [PhD](http://archiv.ub.uni-heidelberg.de/volltextserver/10954/) from Heidelberg University (Germany) in 2010, was a [CCAPP Fellow](http://ccapp.osu.edu) at the Ohio State University from 2011 - 2015, and came to Princeton in the fall of 2015.
-His research interests are in observational cosmology, particularly the high-precision measurements necessary for weak gravitational lensing.
+His research interests are in observational cosmology, particularly the high-precision measurements necessary for [weak gravitational lensing](http://pmelchior.net/research_des_sv_clusters.html), and the filamentary cosmic web.
-He has been or is working on various surveys: CLASH (a large Hubble Space Telescope program), DES, LSST, J-PAS, and WFIRST.
+He has been or is working on various surveys: [CLASH](http://www.stsci.edu/~postman/CLASH/Home.html), [DES](http://www.darkenergysurvey.org/), [LSST](http://lsst.org/), [J-PAS](http://www.j-pas.org/), and [WFIRST](http://wfirst.gsfc.nasa.gov/).
 Outside work, he enjoys practicing Aikido, skiing, wind surfing, music and the arts.

-Andy Goulding received his PhD (http://adsabs.harvard.edu/abs/2010PhDT.......223G) from Durham University (UK) in 2010.
+Andy Goulding received his [PhD] (http://adsabs.harvard.edu/abs/2010PhDT.......223G) from Durham University (UK) in 2010.
 He was a Smithsonian Postdoctoral Fellow at the Harvard-Smithsonian Center for Astrophysics from 2010-2014, and